MicrosoftDocs/mesh-docs/mesh/develop/development-overview.md

 Build environments in Unity and then upload to the the Mesh portal.
 Within the Mesh application, bring your environment to life and lead attendees through stage-managed events with rich host tooling for customization and event moments.

-## Preview developer tools

-As a developer, you may desire to develop using the preview version of Microsoft Mesh.
-This gives developers access the upcoming version to test and prepare before the preview version is released to the public.

-The release schedule generally follows this plan:

-In the second week of the month, the Preview version is released to allow developers three full weeks to test.

-After three weeks, the preview version is promoted to public and the cycle repeats.

-### Preview links

 ## Next steps

  > [!div class="nextstepaction"]